IBM/watsonx-data-introduction/docs/wxd-accesscontrol.md

 ![Browser](wxd-images/watsonx-access-policy-9.png)

-!!! abstract "Confirm that the data objects and rules look correct then press the Save button"
+!!! abstract "Confirm that the data objects and rules look correct then press the Create button"

 ![Browser](wxd-images/watsonx-access-policy-10.png)